 Depending on the application, these extra-large sheets made of durable plastic or canvas fabric materials may perform better than others, and also be more affordable.
 This could be due to its UV resistance, microcracks resistance, fire retardance, or built-in waterproofing properties.
 It’s basically the GSM (grams per square meter) unit that grades and measures tarps.

 This essentially serves as a gauge for the tarp’s construction material’s weight and thickness.
 The heavier, thicker, and more robust the tarp, the higher the GSM number.
 You might need to choose a tarp with higher GSM if your heavy-duty tarps industry regularly deals with harsh environmental elements and weather conditions.

 Each Outdoor Tarp Type Serves a Special Purpose

 Roll tarps are best for covering trailers and trucks, and flat tarps work best for covering roof and wall entryways in buildings during construction.
 Flat or form-fitted covers for machinery, equipment, and containers, sliding curtains for workshops, and so on.
-In summers and springs, before you build a sunshade, patio cover, or some other type of shelter, make sure you’ve chosen a big tarp that blocks UV rays.
+In summers and springs, before you build a sun shade sail, patio furniture cover, or some other type of shelter, make sure you’ve chosen a big tarp that blocks UV rays.
 These outdoor tarps protect against damaging sun rays.